user202729/plover-resources/README.md

 to convert the formats, and use [this fork of `plover_digitalcat_dictionary` plugin](https://github.com/user202729/plover_digitalcat_dictionary) to read the `.dct` files.

+The most preferred format for Plover is JSON, however it can handle other formats too (with limitation).
+To use the dictionaries with other programs, the method above can be used to convert them to other formats (RTF is supported by default, other formats require installing the corresponding plugin).

 Available dictionaries:

 * Bryan Theory